svk014/astral_lesson_generator/README.md

 # Or point to a file
 bun run harness --outline-file sandbox/outline.md

+# Generate lesson with images (requires Supabase credentials)
+bun run harness --outline "Explain water cycle" --with-images
 ```

-Artifacts are written to `sandbox/output.jsx` and `sandbox/logs.json`.
-The harness uses the same shared generation runner as the Temporal workflow, runs Gemini calls, applies static + runtime validation, and stops before any Supabase or Temporal integration steps.
+Artifacts are written to `sandbox/output.jsx`, `sandbox/logs.json`, and `sandbox/images.json` (if `--with-images` is used).
+The harness uses the same shared generation runner as the Temporal workflow, runs Gemini calls, applies static + runtime validation, and optionally generates and stores images to Supabase Storage.

+**Image generation notes:**
+- Requires `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PRIVATE_SUPABASE_SECRET_KEY` (or `NEXT_PUBLIC_SUPABASE_ANON_KEY`) in `.env.local`
+- Uses a hardcoded test lesson ID to avoid polluting your database
+- Images are uploaded to the configured `SUPABASE_STORAGE_BUCKET` and mapped to short URLs
+- Generated image metadata is saved to `sandbox/images.json`

 Structured responses: Gemini is instructed to return JSON matching `{ "jsx": "...", "notes": "optional" }`, which we verify with Zod before compiling.
 This catches malformed output early and keeps the retry loop short.